krisdauliya/Bruteforcing-SSH/README.md

 Condition-------

-SSH is runing in Ubuntu VM,service denyhosts is not running, and you know the user ID of the Ubuntu.
+SSH is runing in Ubuntu VM, service denyhosts is not running, and you know the user ID of the Ubuntu.

 Goal--------